What Period Is I In

 Common Mistakes or Misunderstandings

 Some students also confuse the concept of the period of i with the concept of periodicity in functions like sine or cosine.
-While both involve cycles, the period of i refers specifically to the repeating pattern in its powers, not to oscillatory behavior.
-Additionally, it's important to remember that the period is 4, not 2 or any other number, because it takes four multiplications of i to return to 1.
+On the flip side, while both involve cycles, the period of i refers specifically to the repeating pattern in its powers, not to oscillatory behavior.
+Additionally, you'll want to remember that the period is 4, not 2 or any other number, because it takes four multiplications of i to return to 1.

 FAQs